Don DeLillo: An Annotated Bibliography

 Notes on "The Uniforms."
 Cutting Edges: Young American Fiction for the '70s.
 Edited by Jack Hicks.
 New York: Holt, Rinehart, and Winston, 1973.
 532-33.

 "American Blood: A Journey Through the Labyrinth of Dallas and JFK."
 Rolling Stone 8 Dec.
 1983: 21-28, 74.
+Included in the Library of America DeLillo - Three Novels of the 1980s edition, 2022.

 "Silhouette City: Hitler, Manson, and the Millennium."
 Dimensions: A Journal of Holocaust Studies 4.3 (1988): 29-34.
+Included in the Viking Critical Library edition of White Noise, Penguin, 1998.
+Also included in the Library of America DeLillo - Three Novels of the 1980s edition, 2022.

 "Rushdie Novel Stirs Passions East and West; Answer to the Cardinal" Co-written with (or at least co-signed by) Mary Gordon, Andrew Greeley, John Guare, Maureen Howard, Garry Wills.
 New York Times 26 Feb.
 1989.
 Sec.
 4: 22.